A Mid-Century Modern Living Room in Manhattan

 Creating niches in a modern living room remodel

 Like most New Yorkers, this was all about maximizing the available square footage.
 We had an opportunity to divide the extra-large living space for different purposes.
 By adding a small wall near the entrance to the apartment, we created a foyer on one side and an office area on the other.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the living room, the focal point was a 14-foot wall with custom-designed millwork crafted from European white oak and marble.
 The single slab of Carrara marble houses an electric fireplace and a recessed TV.